lyrio-dev/judge/README.md

   - /root/judge/2
   - /root/judge/3
 sandbox:
-  // The sandbox rootfs (see the "Sandbox Rootfs" section of README)
+  // The sandbox rootfs (see the "Sandbox RootFS" section of README)
-  rootfs: /opt/sandbox-test/rootfs
+  rootfs: /opt/rootfs-ng
   // The user to use in the sandbox
   // Do NOT modify it unless you know what you're doing
   user: sandbox